Bard Beyond the Beach

 “Hearts remote, yet not asunder” – William Shakespeare

-We’re not in Vanier Park but we’re still here for you!
+Our physical Festival is in a holding pattern but we’re still here for you online!
 Check back often for unique new digital entertainment features, opportunities to attend exclusive virtual Member events, lively all-ages Education activities and more.

 We love and miss our Bard family, and we hope you’ll watch this space as we keep the spirit and the heart of the Festival alive!